thomashkolbe/8080_Home_Computer/README.md

-The picture above shows the entire hardware setup consisting of the 8080 Microprocessor Kit (the green PCB with the multicoloured keys on the right), the video display and sound generation board (the breadboard in the middle), an RS232 connection to a PC (not shown), and a C16 keyboard (shown left) attached to the video and sound extension board.
+The picture above shows the entire hardware setup consisting of the 8080 Microprocessor Kit (the green PCB with the multicoloured keys on the right), the video display and sound generation board (the breadboard in the middle), an RS232 connection to a PC (not well visible), and a C16 keyboard (shown left) attached to the video and sound extension board.
 The employed video display processor (VDP) is a TMS9918A, the programmable sound generator (PSG) is an AY-3-8910.